 In winter, Times Square is lit up by giant LED screens, attracting millions of visitors each year.
 Day or night, it feels vibrant and energetic.

-Traveling to New York in winter would be a mistake if you missed the moment of welcoming the New Year at Times Square, with the world-famous "Ball Drop" event.
+Traveling to New York in winter would be a mistake if you missed the New Year's Eve moment at Times Square, with the world-famous "Ball Drop" event.
 This is an opportunity for you to immerse yourself in the festive atmosphere, with thousands of people welcoming the New Year in joy and happiness.

 2.2.
 Central Park: The perfect winter picture

-Central Park in winter becomes a white snow wonder (Photo source: Collected)
+Central Park in winter becomes a snow-white wonder (Photo source: Collected)

-Traveling to New York in winter at Central Park also brings a sense of relaxation when you stroll through the cobblestone streets, admire the poetic landscape or join a romantic horse-drawn carriage tour in the cold winter.
+Winter travel to New York in Central Park also brings a sense of relaxation when you stroll through the cobblestone streets, admire the poetic landscape or join a romantic horse-drawn carriage tour in the cold winter.

 2.3.
 Rockefeller Center: Symbol of New York winter